MichaelLiut/Computing-LyndonArray/README.md

 measurements and for empirical analysis.
 Details on these algorithms can be found on
 [my personal website](https://www.michaelliut.ca/publications--talks.html) as they become available (and are published).
+This document and code has been updated since its initial release.

 -----
 ### IDLA